joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step2/README.md

 ### Input parameters

 QE requires an input parameter file and pseudo potential files for the structure.
-A convenient way to generate QE input is provided by the following online tool [https://www.materialscloud.org/work/tools/qeinputgenerator](https://www.materialscloud.org/work/tools/qeinputgenerator)
+A convenient way to generate QE input is by the following online tool [https://www.materialscloud.org/work/tools/qeinputgenerator](https://www.materialscloud.org/work/tools/qeinputgenerator)
 Select the `CIF File` format and upload the `IceIh_std.cif` file.
-Then click `Generate the PWscf input file` button.
+Then click the `Generate the PWscf input file` button.

 ![materialscloud_qe_input.png](figures/materialscloud_qe_input.png)